TeshuSinghal/quirk/README.md

 **Quirk is no longer being maintained.**

-Quirk started as a little thing I made for myself as I started doing CBT.
+Quirk was started as a little thing that I made for myself as I started doing CBT.
 As I got better, I needed Quirk less.
 But at the same time, lots of other people had discovered Quirk and started picking it up.
 That meant more bug fixes, more features, and just more work to be done.
 I really couldn't keep it up well, especially with my main focus at the time (my day job).

 So in order to work on it full time, my brother and I tried to turn it into a company.
 That way we could continue to develop Quirk as a primary focus, even if we didn't need it anymore.